Ancy History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Ancy family name begins after the Norman Conquest of 1066.
 They lived in Wiltshire.
 The family was originally from Anizy, in Calvados, Normandy, and it is from this location that their surname derives.
-The name would have stood D'Anizy, which means from Anizy.
-CITATION[CLOSE]
+The name would have stood as D'Anizy, which means from Anizy.

 Early Origins of the Ancy family